There are many ways you can help someone with HD be more active!

 Help promote an ‘active’ lifestyle (motivational strategies).

-The person with HD will be more motivated to be physically active if:
+The person with Huntington’s Disease (HD) will be more motivated to be physically active if:

 - They are involved with setting achievable goals and with the selection of exercises/activities.
 Review the person’s progress towards goals on a regular basis.
 He or she will then be able to see the improvements that they are making.